 We've been delivering power to customers in our region since 1946, but our history goes back much further than that.

-In 1923, citizens voted to create SMUD as a community-owned electric service, but years of engineering studies, political battles and legal wrangling delayed SMUD's purchase of PG&E's local electrical system.
+In 1923, citizens voted to create SMUD as a community-owned, not-for-profit electric service.
+Years of engineering studies, political battles and legal wrangling delayed SMUD's purchase of PG&E's local electrical system.

 The sales contract was signed in April.
 In the next eight months, we built an organization of more than 400 linemen, engineers, electricians, managers and office workers to take over operation of Sacramento's electric system.